-Mark is involved in preparation and arguing of processes for opposition proceedings before the Trademark Registry, civil matters including contract, tort, property, and corporate disputes, as well as criminal matters, and also renders anticounterfeiting advice.
-He has represented a wide range of clients ranging from multinational corporations to private companies, partnerships, and individuals.
-His area of specialisation includes admiralty matters, commercial litigation, arbitration and General Civil litigation matters, and he focuses his practice in the following areas of law:
+Mark is involved in the preparation and arguing of processes for opposition proceedings before the Trademark Registry, civil matters including contract, tort, property, and corporate disputes, as well as criminal matters, and also renders anti-counterfeiting advice.
+He has represented a wide range of clients ranging from multinational corporations to private companies, partnerships and individuals.
+His area of specialisation includes admiralty matters, commercial litigation, arbitration and general civil litigation matters.

 - In 2021, he was elevated to the prestigious rank of Senior Advocate of Nigeria (SAN) (the Nigerian equivalent of a Queen’s Counsel)

 - Nigerian Bar Association Section on Business Law